-2.4.7 Birth grant (bchba\s)
+2.4.7 Birth grant (bchba_s)

-Birth grant is a benefit for a child born in Slovenia, if the mother or the father has permanent residence in Slovenia.
+Birth grant is a benefit for a child born in Slovenia, if the mother or the father has permanent residence in Slovenia and they actually live in Slovenia.
 This benefit is granted either in-kind or in cash.

 Access to birth grant is limited to families with a dependent baby aged less than one year.
 Until the year 2012 it was a universal, non means-tested, while means test was introduced in June 2012 with Public Finance Balance Act.
 Since then, only parents whose net family income per family member is below the 64% of net average wage were eligible.
 In March 2018 the benefit has become universal and is not means-tested anymore.
+The benefit can be claimed in rang of 60 days before the estimated date of a childbirth and 60 days after a child was born.

 Birth grant was not subject to income test before June 2012.
-Since then, only parents whose net family income per family member (family members are parents and dependent children according to the definition on pp. 2) was below the 64% of net average wage are eligible for birth grant.
+Since then, only parents whose net family income per family member (family members are parents and dependent children according to the definition on pp. 2) was below the 64% of net average wage were eligible for birth grant.
 Income definition was the same as for child benefit income test.
 Since March 2018 the birth grant is a universal benefit and it does not depend on income.

-The 2015-18 birth grant benefit rates are indicated below.
+The 2016-2019 birth grant benefit rates are indicated below.
 It is one-time benefit, not subject to income tax.

-Table 8 Birth grant rates, EUR, 2015-2018
+Table 8 Birth grant rates, EUR, 2016-2019

-2015 2016 2017 2018 Birth grant 280.75 280.00 280.00 280.00
+- 2016 2017 2018 2019 Birth grant 280.00 280.00 280.00 280.00

-2.4.8 Large family allowance (bchlg\s)
+2.4.8 Large family allowance (bchlg_s)

-Large-family supplement is a transfer to families with three or more children.
+Large family allowance is a transfer to families with three or more children.

-Access to large family allowance is limited to families with three or more dependent children residing in Slovenia under the condition that the child is a national of the Republic of Slovenia or the child is not a national of the Republic of Slovenia, on the condition of reciprocity (i.e.
+Access to large family allowance is limited to families with three or more dependent children residing in Slovenia where at least one of the parents and all children have a mutual permanent residence in Slovenia.

-bilateral convention between two countries).
 Eligible are families with three or more children below age 18 or older, if fulfilling the age and status conditions; i.e. aged less than 26 and involved in full time education.

 Large family allowance was a universal non means-tested benefit before June 2012.
-Since then, only parents whose net family income per family member is below the 64% of net average wage are eligible.
-Means tested nature of this benefit will be kept until the year when GDP growth reaches 2.5%.
+Since then, only parents whose net family income per family member was below the 64% of net average wage were eligible.
+Means tested nature of this benefit was kept, according to the Act, until the year after the year when GDP growth reaches 2.5% and the annual increase in the employment rate in the age group 20-64 years exceeds 1.3 percentage points.
+Thus, since January 2019 a large family allowance has again become a non means-tested benefit - all large families are eligible to this benefit regardless their income.

 The level of benefit is paid once a year and it differs according to the size of family.
-The benefit level is adjusted once a year in January in line with the consumer price index and is not subject to income tax.
-The 2015-18 large family allowance rates are indicated below.
+The 2016-2019 large family allowance rates are indicated below.

-Table 9 Large family allowance, EUR, 2015-2018
+Table 9 Large family allowance, EUR, 2016-2019

-2015 2016 2017 2018 Large family allowance: 3 dependent children 393.46 395.00 395.00 395.00 Large family allowance: 4 or more dependent children 479.83 480.00 480.00 480.00
+2016 2017 2018 2019 Large family allowance: 3 dependent children 395.00 395.00 395.00 395.00 Large family allowance: 4 or more dependent children 480.00 480.00 480.00 480.00